danielgpz/mri/README.md

 # MRI using Vectorial Model.
-Final proyect of SI signature.
+Final proyect of SI subject.
 Model and build an MRI.

 ## How to use:
 - To create the necesary information to use de each example dataset: